 In 1924, Mogul Metal Company merged with Federal Bearing and Bushing, and became known as Federal-Mogul Corporation.
-The company slowly expanded, but the years 1941 through 1945 provided the biggest growth after Federal-Mogul began producing its products to help during World War II.
+The company continued to slowly expand, but the years 1941 through 1945 provided the biggest growth after Federal-Mogul began producing products to help during World War II.
 Thereafter, Federal-Mogul purchased numerous other manufacturers to add to its growing business.

 Federal-Mogul and Asbestos Use